 Prices will also vary depending on the pharmacy you visit.

-As mentioned earlier, the most severe potential side effect of Trazadone is developing serotonin syndrome.
+As mentioned earlier, the most severe potential side effect of Trazodone is developing serotonin syndrome.

-The following medications could increase the risk of developing this condition and should use extreme caution when combined with Trazadone
+The following medications could increase the risk of developing this condition and should use extreme caution when combined with Trazodone

-Certain drugs such as Carbamazepine, Modafinil, Phenobarbital, Phenytoin, and Rifampicin can decrease the effect of Trazadone.
+Certain drugs such as Carbamazepine, Modafinil, Phenobarbital, Phenytoin, and Rifampicin can decrease the effect of Trazodone.

-CBD oil also has other known benefits for pain management, heart health, seizures, cancer, and as a natural remedy for arthritis in dogs.
+Other studies are exploring CBD's potential to influence pain management, heart health, seizures, cancer, and if it could be a natural remedy for arthritis in dogs.

 Some side effects of CBD oil include dry mouth, lowered blood pressure, drowsiness, but nothing has caused severe harm to pets as far as we know.
-However, there are still ongoing researches on the side effects of CBD oil.
+However, there is still ongoing research on the side effects of CBD oil.